yuno-payments/yuno-docs/docs/Wallets/apple-pay/apple-pay-recurring-direct.md

 ### Key parameters for CIT

-- **`vault_on_success: true`**: Essential parameter that indicates this is a recurring payment setup and generates the token for future MIT transactions
+- **`vault_on_success: true`**: This parameter indicates this is a recurring payment setup and generates the token for future MIT transactions
 - **`stored_credentials.usage: "FIRST"`**: Indicates this is the initial transaction in a recurring series
 - **`stored_credentials.reason: "SUBSCRIPTION"`**: Specifies this is for subscription/recurring purposes
+- **`subscription`**: This object is essential for creating the Apple Pay recurrence.
+It contains the subscription details that will be displayed to the user during the Apple Pay authorization flow, including billing frequency and schedule information

 ## Merchant initiated transaction (MIT)